TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_illegal_combo_logic.md

 - Connect J6/J8 pin 75, 76 to scope for EPWM9A(B)
 - Connect J6/J8 pin 51, 52 to scope for EPWM11A(B)
 - Connect J6/J8 pin 53, 57 to scope for EPWM12A(B)
+\endcond

+\cond SOC_AM263PX
+## AM263PX-LP
+- Connect J2/J4 pin 11, J6/J8 pin 59 to scope for EPWM0A(B)
+- Connect J2/J4 pin 37 to scope for EPWM1A
+- Connect J2/J4 pin 40 to scope for EPWM2B
+- Connect J6/J8 pin 77, 78 to scope for EPWM3A(B)
+- Connect J6/J8 pin 75, 76 to scope for EPWM9A(B)
+- Connect J6/J8 pin 79, 80 to scope for EPWM13A(B)
+- Connect J6/J8 pin 53, 57 to scope for EPWM12A(B)
+\endcond

 # Supported Combinations {#EXAMPLES_DRIVERS_EPWM_ILLEGAL_COMBO_LOGIC_COMBOS}